konecnyjakub/mytester/README.md

 ### Test Case

 It is also possible to use object-oriented style to make tests.
 Create a class extending MyTester\TestCase.
-All its methods which name starts with "test" will be automatically launched when you call method "run".
+All its public methods which name starts with "test" will be automatically launched when you call method "run".
 Call methods assert*Something* inside them.
 An example:
 ```php
 <?php
 declare(strict_types=1);